Fall will forever be my favorite season for style.

 Traditionally topcoats (also called overcoats) are meant to be worn over your jacket (hence the name).
 Personally, I treat it like a long jacket, wearing it over sweaters or a button-up shirt to give my legs a bit more coverage from the winter chills.

-You can get away with using your cotton button-up shirts in the fall and winter if you add an extra undershirt layer underneath it.
-If you’re looking for a sleeker solution, it’s time to swap out that summer weight cotton (or linen) shirt for a brushed twill.
+You can get away with using your cotton button-up shirts in the fall/winter by adding an extra undershirt layer.
+If you’re looking for a sleeker solution, it’s time to swap out that summer weight cotton shirt for something heavier.

 Intermission: Why Cashmere is Still King